ArthurLimoge/Numerical-Analysis-Algorithms/README.md

-R Simulations (M2S1 - Chris Hallsworth, Imperial College)
+Coding Catalogue - Imperial College London
 =====

 This repository catalogues all the coding work I've had the opportunity to do while studying at Imperial College London.